lavanyadhiman/Login2Explore/README.md

    - User clicks **Update** to save changes.

 ## How to Use
-1. Clone the repository:
-   👉 If hosted on GitHub, use:
+Clone the repository  or visit https://lavanyadhiman.github.io/Login2Explore/ to view the live form